bostontrader/polo-catbox/README.md

 Another issue is how carefully should we test API results.
 Is an examination of the shape enough or shall we inspect the contents as well?
 Should we count the elements in an array?
 How do we know how many to expect?
 Should we examine the shape of the array elements also?
 Should we examine the actual content of each array element?
 And in the case where results are aggregates such as sums of many trades, how do we know what the expected values should be?

 A final and related issue is where to draw the line with testing.
 You obviously want to test your software, but you want to avoid testing Polo's software.
 Or do you?
-The API docs are rather sparse and have a lot of blind spots in them.
-We might want to do some charactarization testing.
-If you are sending queries but not able to observe results, perhaps you're tripping over an obscure nuance of Polo's use of the input parameters.
+The API docs are rather sparse and have a variety of errors and blind spots in them.
+We might want to do some characterization testing.
+If you are sending queries but not receiving expected results, perhaps you're tripping over some of these issues.

+# And even further down the rabbit hole..

+The server accepts HTTP requests and creates appropriate replies.
+It's not feasible to just use static data to mimic the real server.
+So the Catbox has a rudimentary trading engine that can accept buy and sell orders and do trading.
+This architecture presents some challenges.

+The first problem is to decide where to implement the various elements of functionality.
+For example, I think it's obvious that the trading engine ought to be in charge of accumulating trade orders and implementing trades.
+But should it also deal with input parameter validation?

+A related nettle is the question of testing.
+The server and the trade engine are inherently going to have similar interfaces.
+But how exactly the same should they be?
+And how much overlap in functionality and testing should we have/tolerate?

+After much wringing of hands and general agonization, I have answered these puzzles as follows:

+* The server generally handles parameter checking.
+Any requests that pass the server's initial scrutiny get sent to the trade engine.

+* The trade engine therefore omits most parameter checking and hopes that the server does its job.

+* The trade engine has a fairly elaborate set of tests for the basic functionality, minus parameter checking.

+* The server has tests for parameter checking.

+* The server has a fairly elaborate set of tests for the basic functionality that essentially mirrors the similar testing for the trade engine.

+I think this is generally a good division of labor and provides good test coverage.
+One disadvantage is that there is some difficult testing that is duplicated for the HTTP API and the trading engine.
+I think it's obvious that the HTTP API ought to have this testing and that it's very desirable for the trading engine to have it also.
+However, we can't reasonably factor much of this out, w/o sinking into the pit of incomprehensible abstraction, so we must therefore hold our noses and tolerate this duplication.

 # Server Operation

 When the server starts it has a minimal state that it gets from the configuration.
 Said state includes:

-* An API key and secret for two users, Thing1 and Thing2.
+* An API key and secret for two users, 'me' and 'others'.

 * A collection of currencies that can be used.